MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/embedapps/embed-app-application-access-management.md

     For more information, see [Application Access Management API](embed-app-application-access-management-api.md).
 The article explains the API calls that you can make to get the list of the available [!INCLUDE[embedapp](../developer/includes/embedapp.md)]s and enable or disable a specific [!INCLUDE[embedapp](../developer/includes/embedapp.md)] for the customer.

-    This work is done using your Microsoft Entra ID application and delegated admin access and credentials.
+    This work is done using your Microsoft Entra application and delegated admin access and credentials.
 3. Create the first [!INCLUDE[embedapp](../developer/includes/embedapp.md)] environment for the customer by signing in to it for the first time, using the branded [!INCLUDE[embedapp](../developer/includes/embedapp.md)] URL:

-    `https://[application family].bc.dynamics.com/[Customer Microsoft Entra ID Tenant ID]/Production`
+    `https://[application family].bc.dynamics.com/[Customer Microsoft Entra tenant ID]/Production`

 ## See Also